BOMA/Chicago Foundation Overview

 As an entity separate from BOMA/Chicago, the Foundation has its own Board of Directors, bylaws, books and records and tax returns.
 Three committees serve the Foundation – the Nominating, Diversity and Scholarship Committees.

-The BOMA/Chicago Foundation Board of Directors is made up of 13 elected directors,
+The BOMA/Chicago Foundation Board of Directors is made up of 13 elected directors, including three officers.

 Read through our BOMA/Chicago Foundation newsletters for information about our scholarship recipients, diversity initiatives, volunteers, donors and sponsors.

 With the help of Reginald L. Ollie, a retired African American CRE leader, BOMA/Chicago created the Diversity Committee.
 Reggie Ollie approached the Board about forming this Committee in July 1995 and soon after, the Committee was officially formed.
 Today, the Diversity Committee is housed under the BOMA/Chicago Foundation.
 We are very proud of this 25-year-old Committee and our volunteers who lead our diversity-focused initiatives.

 We have a namesake scholarship for Reggie – the Ollie Scholarship – that is awarded to one underrepresented professional each year and pays the entire tuition for the RPA designation.
 In September 2019, both the BOMA/Chicago Foundation and BOMA/Chicago Board of Directors unanimously voted to honor Reggie with lifetime membership.
 We recognized Reggie at the November 2019 Annual Membership Meeting as a Lifetime Member and thanked him for tirelessly advocating for diversity in commercial real estate.